 Berlin revels in its brainy reputation.
 A center of intellectual discussion.
 A place for debate.
 A literary capital.

 So it makes sense that the city is full of bookshops.
 Berlin has quirky little shops that offer rare editions and sleek modern stores with top-tier readings.
-While most bookstores cater to a German clientele, this metropolis is also accustomed to satisfying the needs of an international crowd.
-Most have a selection of foreign-language books from English to French to Spanish to Turkish.
-Many shops also offer the option of ordering specialty books.
+While most bookstores cater to a German clientele, it also suits an international crowd.

-Along with shelves of English-language books, the shop is unique in its borrowing system.
-This allows readers to buy a book and then return it when they are done for a €1.50 reading fee.
+Along with shelves and shelves of English-language books, the shop features a unique borrowing system.
+This allows readers to buy a book and return it when they are done for a €1.50 reading fee.
 Genius!
-Don't want the minute trouble of taking a book home?
-Try their reference library of books available to read in-shop.

-This site has been transformed from one of the ubiquitous seedy casinos to a truly charming bookshop for children and adults.
-Opened by two Irish expats, there are new and second hand books, stationery and gifts.
+This charming English-bookshop for children and adults was opened by two Irish expats.
+It has the largest selection of new and used English books in Neukölln plus stationery and gifts.
 While you browse, strike up a conversation and partake in the complimentary cake and cup of tea.

 Other large bookstore chains that can be found in most malls and satisfy your English-book lust are Thalia and Hugendubel.
 Both offer at least a few new novels, classics, thrillers, non-fiction (often Berlin-based) and travel guides.

 Marga Schoeller Bücherstube is one of the best sites in the city for new English titles, particularly in non-fiction.